- Can I survive 30 days without Facebook? My challenge and experiment…SOON!

 - Without Facebook for 30 days-April 1-30, 2011-will I sorely miss interacting with my online network?
 Will people miss me or my posts?

 Such were my wall posts before I began my 30-day “vacation leave” from Facebook.
-I decided to take on this challenge after observing that so much of my daily time is consumed by logging onto it and less quality time with God and people.
+I decided to take on this challenge after observing that so much of my daily time is consumed by logging onto it, thus, less quality time with God and people.
 I even wrote the 16 Signs You’re Addicted to Facebook after this period.

-There is a lot of good stuff in it but besides being time-consuming, I also considered the other two downside of Facebook:
+There are obviously a lot of good things in it, but besides being time-consuming, I also considered the other two downside of Facebook:

 1.)
 Source of Superficiality and Deception, even causing relational issues and fights